cuzelac/mcp-google-sheets/README.md

   }
 }
 ```
 *Note: A browser may open for Google login on first use.
+In WSL or headless environments, a clickable URL will be printed instead.
 Ensure TOKEN_PATH is writable.*

 **🍎 macOS Note:** If you get a `spawn uvx ENOENT` error, replace `"command": "uvx"` with `"command": "/Users/yourusername/.local/bin/uvx"` (replace `yourusername` with your actual username).
 </details>